California county routes in zone A: A23

-County Road A23 connects SR 49/SR 89 near Sattley to SR 70 near Beckwourth passing through the Sierra Valley on its west side.
-In the northerly direction, County Road A23 begins at the junction of SR 49/SR 89 at Sattley, formerly known as Church's Corners, which is a census-designated place in Sierra County.
+County Route A23 (CR A23) is a county route in Plumas and Sierra counties in the U.S. state of California, connecting SR 49 / SR 89 near Sattley to SR 70 near Beckwourth passing through the Sierra Valley on its west side.
+In the northerly direction, CR A23 begins at the junction of SR 49 / SR 89 at Sattley, formerly known as Church's Corners, which is a census-designated place in Sierra County.
 The road leaves Sattley as Westside Road.
-It passes near Calpine, a census-designated place in Sierra County where the road becomes Beckwourth-Calpine Road and continues to SR 70 near Beckwourth, a census-designated place in Plumas County.
+It passes near Calpine, a census-designated place also in Sierra County, where the road becomes Beckwourth-Calpine Road and continues to SR 70 near Beckwourth, a census-designated place in Plumas County.